etudurd/K8s2Conjur/docs/secure-connection-AAP-integration.md

 ![AAP-integration](images/1-s.png)

 **Save the output.
-As we can observe, two API keys are generated: one for configuring the Ansible plugin to connect with the Conjur host (host:AnsibleConjurIntegration/AAP-node), and another for the automation itself to interact with the Conjur API and onboard the scanned Kubernetes deployments (user:AnsibleAutomationConjurUser@AnsibleConjurIntegration). **
+As we can observe, two API keys are generated: one for configuring the Ansible plugin to connect with the Conjur Leader/Follower. (host:AnsibleConjurIntegration/AAP-node), and another for the automation itself to interact with the Conjur API and onboard the scanned Kubernetes deployments (user:AnsibleAutomationConjurUser@AnsibleConjurIntegration). **

 ## 🔐 Grant Access to the AnsibleAutomationConjurUser to the JWT authenticator - which is linked to Root Branch, not incapsulated in the policy above (YAML)